Skip to main content

 What is dollar-cost averaging?

-Dollar-cost averaging (DCA) means committing a fixed dollar amount β€” say $500 per month β€” into an investment on a set schedule, regardless of whether markets are up or down.
-When prices fall, your fixed amount automatically buys more shares; when prices rise, it buys fewer.
-This lowers your average cost per share over time versus trying to time the market.
-DCA also removes emotion from the decision, preventing panic selling or over-buying at peaks.
-Studies show most individual investors who try to time the market underperform a simple DCA strategy, largely due to behavioral biases.
-It is especially effective for volatile assets like equities or index funds.
+Dollar-cost averaging (DCA) means investing a fixed dollar amount on a set schedule regardless of market conditions.
+When prices fall your fixed amount buys more shares; when prices rise it buys fewer, lowering your average cost over time.
+DCA eliminates emotional decision-making — research shows most investors who attempt to time the market underperform a simple DCA strategy due to behavioral biases.
+It is especially effective for volatile assets like equities and index funds.